 Selling and distribution expenses increased by US\$5.5 million, or 51.1%, to US\$16.2 million for the year ended December 31, 2011 from US\$10.7 million for the year ended December 31, 2010.
 The increase was primarily due to a US\$4.7 million increase in advertising and promotion expense for new project launches and a US\$0.6 million increase in staff costs.
-As a percentage of revenue, selling and distribution expenses was 2.4% for the year ended December 31, 2011 compared to 2.4% for the year ended December 31, 2010.
+As a percentage of revenue, selling and distribution expenses was 2.4% for the year ended December 31, 2010.
 As revenue expands in the future, we expect selling and distribution expenses as a percentage of revenue to be flat.